awslabs/threat-composer/docs/DEVELOPMENT.md

 - **threat-composer-infra**: AWS CDK infrastructure code
 - **threat-composer-ai**: AI-powered CLI and MCP server for automated threat modeling

-The repository is defined and maintained using [projen](https://github.com/projen/projen) and [aws-prototyping-sdk](https://github.com/aws/aws-prototyping-sdk).
+The repository is a [pnpm workspace](https://pnpm.io/workspaces) with [nx](https://nx.dev/) as the task runner. pnpm handles dependency management and nx handles the task graph.
+Each package declares its targets in a `project.json`, and `pnpm build` runs the whole graph with caching.

 ## Repository Structure